plandes/deepnlp/README.md

 This project, or example code, uses:
 * [Gensim] for [Glove], [Word2Vec] and [fastText] word embeddings.
 * [Huggingface Transformers] for [BERT] contextual word embeddings.
-* [bcolz] for fast read access to word embedding vectors.
+* [h5py] for fast read access to word embedding vectors.
 * [zensols nlparse] for feature generation from [spaCy] parsing.
 * [zensols deeplearn] for deep learning network libraries.